+Toilet training

-Toilet training - "When she was younger she had a lot of UTIs, put down to her toilet training difficulties and being wet a lot." - "She toilet trained in the day at 8 years.
+- "When she was younger she had a lot of UTIs, put down to her toilet training difficulties and being wet a lot." - "She toilet trained in the day at 8 years.
 We are still working on being dry at night, and are to try Desmopressin (a medicine that reduces the amount of urine)."

+Sleep

-11 years Sleep Families commonly face sleep problems, particularly in the first two years.
+Families commonly face sleep problems, particularly in the first two years.

 "Under a year she never slept longer than 3 hours at a time, day or night.
 As she grew, she could not self settle and needed constant reassurance.
 She has woken every night since birth with differing success in getting her back to sleep or into her own bed.
 She can now self settle at bedtime, but still wakes occasionally."

-Short concentration span and hyperactivity - "Sensory processing difficulties (sensory seeking but also sensory sensitive to aural and visual stimulation) affect her attention and focusing."
+Short concentration span and hyperactivity

+- "Sensory processing difficulties (sensory seeking but also sensory sensitive to aural and visual stimulation) affect her attention and focusing."

 9 years - "When younger she was hyperactive with a short attention span.
 Now she is much calmer and still has a short but better attention span."

+16 years/

-16 years Support and Information
+Support and Information

 Rare Chromosome Disorder Support Group,

-The Stables, Station Road West, Oxted, Surrey RH8 9EE, United Kingdom
+G1, The Stables, Station Road West, Oxted, Surrey RH8 9EE, United Kingdom info@rarechromo.org | www.rarechromo.org

-C Tel/Fax: +44(0)1883 723356

-info@rarechromo.org | www.rarechromo.org

-Join Unique for family links, information and support.